It4innovations/hyperqueue/docs/jobs/cresources.md

 ## CPU requests and job arrays

 Resource requests are applied to each task of job.
-For example, if you submit the following: ``hq --cpus=2 --array=1-10`` it will create 10 tasks where each task needs two CPUs.
+For example, if you submit the following: ``hq submit --cpus=2 --array=1-10`` it will create 10 tasks where each task needs two CPUs.

 ## CPUs configuration